It's time to head deep into the dark heart of the Trossachs and the Queen Elizabeth Forest Park so some sustenance is required.

 This one's been fairly flat so the bigger hills north of Brig o'Turk are being pondered when there's a distraction back at the Byre Inn.

-It's seen they're doing 2-for-1 on their beef burgers and not one to pass up a bargain but mindful of the industrial scale processing often involved in these products...
+It's seen they're doing two-for-one on their beef burgers and not one to pass up a bargain but mindful of the industrial scale processing often involved in these products...

 'Is the meat sourced locally?'
 I enquire...